M. David Rudd

-M. David Rudd is an American psychologist and academic administrator who has served as the president of the University of Memphis since 2014.
+M. David Rudd is an American psychologist and academic administrator who served as the president of the University of Memphis from 2014 to 2022.

 Education

 Rudd earned a bachelor’s degree (BA) cum laude in psychology from Princeton University in 1983, where he also lettered in Varsity football.
 He returned to his home state of Texas to study at University of Texas at Austin, where he holds a master’s degree (MA) and Ph.D. in psychology.
 Rudd then began active duty service in the United States Military as a U.S. Army Captain originally stationed at Fort Ord, California and later at Fort Hood, Texas, transitioning from active duty service following the Gulf War.
 He is a life member of the American Legion.
 He completed a post-doctoral fellowship in cognitive therapy at the Beck Institute for Cognitive Behavior Therapy during his tenure at Scott & White Clinic and Hospital, now Baylor Scott & White.